getodk/docs/odk1-src/form-widgets.rst

   - :ref:`width-specified compact appearance with images <compact-2>`

 .. image:: /img/form-widgets/default-multiselect.*
-  :alt: The default Multiselect widget as displayed in the ODK Collect app on an Android phone.
-The question text is, "Multiselect widget."
+  :alt: The default multi select widget as displayed in the ODK Collect app on an Android phone.
+The question text is, "Multi select widget."
 The hint text is, "select_multiple widget with no appearance, 4 text choices."
 Below that are four checkbox options labeled A, B, C, and D. Above the question text is the form group label, "This section contains 'Select Multi Widgets'"

 .. rubric:: XLSForm